The calibre Content server¶

 http://127.0.0.1:8080

 This will open a page in the browser showing you your calibre libraries, click on any one and browse the books in it.
-Click on a book, and it will show you all the metadata about the book, along with buttons to Read book and Download book.
-Click the Read book button to start reading the book.
+Click on a book, and it will show you all the metadata about the book, along with buttons to Read and Download the book.
+Click the Read button to start reading the book.

 Note